nyuyuyu/asdf-flutter/README.md

 # See https://github.com/nyuyuyu/asdf-flutter/pull/25 for more details
 asdf install flutter ref:master

-# Set a version globally (on your ~/.tool-versions file)
+# Set a default version(on your ~/.tool-versions file)
-asdf global flutter latest
+asdf set --home flutter latest

 # Now flutter commands are available
 flutter --help